Petrol bonus 2023, how it works

-The Government is considering the implementation of the introduction of a 150 euro petrol bonus to help people to low income to cope with the increase in fuel priceswhich have surpassed the 2 euros per litre.
-This measure could alleviate the growing inconveniences financial problems caused by the current situation, especially among the less well-off population.
+The Government is considering the introduction of a 150 euro petrol bonus to help people to low income to cope with the increase in fuel priceswhich have surpassed the 2 euros per litre.
+This fuel bonus could alleviate the growing inconveniences financial problems caused by the current situation, especially for those who need it most.

 Petrol bonus